 The department offers a graduate program in human physiology with an emphasis on research, leading to a PhD.
-The primary goal of this program is to provide classroom and research experiences that will allow students to grow into professionals with the knowledge and experience to be great researchers.
+The primary goal of this program is to provide classroom and research experiences that will allow students to grow into professionals with the knowledge and experience to be great researchers and instructors.

 The program also provides students with the opportunity to grow as university-level educators.
 This is an individualized program with a strong emphasis on research.
 Decisions on accepting applicants to the graduate program are made by the faculty based on space within laboratories and financial support available, both of which vary greatly from year to year.

 It is important to understand that admissions are made on an individual lab level.
 To be accepted into the PhD program, a tenure-related faculty member within the Department of Human Physiology must be willing to serve as the student’s Primary Advisor.
 While it is possible for a UO faculty member outside of the department to serve as the student’s Primary Advisor, applicants should reach out to the Director of Graduate Studies with questions about this option prior to applying.

 Our Student Handbook for the Research-Intensive Graduate program holds important information about our graduate program.
 Please review it here.